Jeremiah Chapter 48

 “Be like the heath in the wilderness”: Here (as in Jer.
 17:6), the stunted solitary shrub in the desert is taken as the type of desolation.
 The LXX, which adopts the meaning (in Jer.
 17:6), here strangely enough gives “as a wild ass in the wilderness.”
 (Psalm 11:1), gives us an example of a like comparison.
 Here probably there is, as before, a play on words for the name of the Moabite city Aroer, which closely resembles the Hebrew word for “heath.”
 In thus finding an ominous significance in the names of cities, Jeremiah follows in the wake of (Micah 1).

 Their only chance of survival is to flee to the wilderness.
 Heath is speaking of the destitute.
 We are all destitute until we reach out to God for His help.
 Our help is in the LORD.

 Jeremiah 48:7 “For because thou hast trusted in thy works and in thy treasures, thou shalt also be taken: and Chemosh shall go forth into captivity [with] his priests and his princes together.”

 “Chemosh”: He was the leading god of Moab (compare Num.
 21:29; Judges 11:24; 1 Kings 11:7; 2 Kings 23:13).

 The works are probably the same as the works of their hands.
 This could be speaking of their idols they worshipped.
 They worshipped idols and trusted in their money as well.
 This sounds very familiar doesn’t it?

 That is, Nebuchadnezzar king of Babylon, and his army.
-The Targum is, the spoilers, who came against and took every city of Moab, and wasted them.
-Josephus makes particular mention of Nebuchadnezzar subduing the Ammonites and Moabites.
+The Targum says, the spoilers, who came against and took every city of Moab, and wasted them.
+Josephus makes particular mention of Nebuchadnezzar’s subduing the Ammonites and Moabites.